Male Pattern Baldness: Symptoms and Causes

 Research shows that both finasteride and minoxidil are effective at stopping the progression of hair loss, with most men who use either medication reporting improvements in hair growth.

+In fact, studies suggest that these medications are particularly effective when used together.
 In one study published in the journal Dermatologic Therapy, more than 94 percent of balding men reported improvements after using both finasteride and minoxidil for one year.

 Over-the-Counter Hair Loss Supplements and Products